 As an independent private school, Lighthouse Christian School relies on the financial support of generous donors to help advance the mission of the school, sustain a robust learning environment, honor our faculty and staff with competitive compensation, and serve as wise stewards of our facility.
 Every gift to Lighthouse, regardless of size, makes a difference.
-We ask all our families to prayerfully consider participating in ways that are fitting for them, with a goal of 100% parent participation.
+We ask all our families to prayerfully consider participating in ways that are fitting for them.

-There are several ways families can help to support the Lighthouse mission: Partners in Excellence, Legacy Annual Fund, the Lighthouse Annual Auction and Dinner, Endowment, and Planned Giving.
-As a 501c(3) not-for-profit organization, gifts to Lighthouse are tax-deductible as allowable by law.
+There are several ways families can help to support the Lighthouse mission: Partners in Excellence, Legacy Annual Fund, the Lighthouse Annual Auction, Endowment, and Planned Giving.
+As a 501(c)(3) not-for-profit organization, gifts to Lighthouse are tax-deductible as allowable by law.
 For additional information regarding gifts, please contact our Development Officer.

-SECTION 3: ACADEMIC POLICIES
+SECTION 4: ACADEMIC POLICIES